Kōtetsu Sangokushi: Plot

 The Imperial Seal has been passed down through the generations of guardians since ancient times.
 It confers great power unto those it chooses.
 This is the story of its guardians.

 It is a time of war, when great armies clash in terrible battles and great heroes carve their names in history.
 It is also a time of death and destruction, when the people of the land live in constant fear of the sword.
 Onto this stage steps the reluctant Rikuson Hakugen (Lu Xun), whose family had been the guardians of the Imperial Seal up until it was stolen by Hakufu Sonsaku, the ruler of the kingdom of Go.
 At the behest of his mentor, Koumei Shoukatsuryou, (Zhuge Liang) Rikuson offers his services to Sonsaku Sonken with the intention of confirming the will of the Imperial Seal.
 However, assassins strike down Sonsaku and the Imperial Seal is lost.
 So begins, Rikuson's journey to recover the Imperial Seal and discover, with the help of his friends, his destiny.

 Characters

-Anime name followed by (Romance of the Three Kingdoms name) followed by Japanese voice actor.
+Anime names followed by (Romance of the Three Kingdoms) played by Japanese voice actors.